Vilna Gaon: Status

 We regard the Gaon of Vilna as belonging to the ranks of Moses, Ezra, Rabbeinu HaKadosh, Rav Ashi, and the Rambam.
 The Gaon, through whom Torah was revealed as a sanctified figure destined to illuminate that which had remained in darkness until his time, is considered one of the Rishonim.
 His level of Ruach HaKodesh (Divine inspiration), his toil, and his profound analytical knowledge of the entirety of Torah as we possess it today—these are beyond comprehension.
+(Note: Similarly, in Ketav VeHaKabbalah, in his letter at the beginning of the book Aliyot Eliyahu, he writes: "The awe-inspiring Gaon, like one of the Rishonim, our master Eliyahu of Vilna."
+Likewise, in Responsa Mahari’az Enzil, Siman 37 (by a student of the Ketzot HaChoshen and Av Beit Din of Stryi in Galicia), he lists a series of early halachic authorities and notes: "And Rabbi Eliyahu of Vilna, whose strength was like one of the Rishonim."
+Rabbi Avraham Danzig wrote in his introduction to the book Zichru Torat Moshe:

+We were privileged to see with our own eyes our master, the great and holy Gaon of Israel, Rabbi Eliyahu Chassid.
+He was an irreplaceable saint, like one of the Rishonim, and all the qualities that the Sages attributed to a Torah scholar were manifest in him—whether in Torah, in piety, or in his conduct, his vast knowledge...